Shop

 Fungal Skin Infection (Athlete’s foot, Ringworm and Intertrigo)

-Fungal infections can affect any region of your body’s skin.
+Fungal skin infections are caused by fungi that invade and grow in the skin, nails, or hair.
+These infections are common and can affect different parts of the body, leading to various symptoms like itching, redness, and rashes.
+Fungal infections can be superficial, affecting the skin and mucous membranes, or more deep-seated, affecting other body tissues.
 Fungal infections include athlete’s foot, ringworm, and intertrigo rashes.
 Fortunately, these infections are frequently treatable, and our clinicians will be able to explain what you can do to prevent them from recurring.
 It is very common to develop fungal infections on the folds of the skin (e.g. under breasts) and public places are the main place you can become infected.

 -